octospacc/twemoji-astonishing/README.md

 ## Credits and Licenses

-License for Twemoji-Astonishing our scripts, snippets, and documentation: [MIT](https://mit-license.org).
+License for Twemoji-Astonishing scripts, snippets, and documentation: [MIT](https://mit-license.org).

-Uses CSS snippets from [twemoji-amazing](https://github.com/SebastianAigner/twemoji-amazing), licensed under [MIT](https://mit-license.org).
+Uses CSS snippets from [Twemoji-Amazing](https://github.com/SebastianAigner/twemoji-amazing), licensed under [MIT](https://mit-license.org).

 The project exists solely on top of [Twemoji](https://twemoji.twitter.com).
 Their graphics are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).
 Please adhere to the [Twemoji attribution requirements](https://github.com/twitter/twemoji#attribution-requirements) when using these emojis.